 6.- Didactic Unit Development Times

 The Didactic Unit requires a design of the time it will take us to develop it.
-We can leave the times more open in order to achieve the objectives, or, what is more normal, we can set these times in a very precise manner, which is what happens in regulated education, which is regulated by the corresponding legislation.
-Thus, it is normal for a Didactic Unit to take up, for example, 10 hours, or 10 sessions of one hour each.
+We can leave the times more open in order to achieve the objectives, or, what usually happens, we can set these times in a very precise manner, which is what happens in regulated education under the current correspondent legislation codes.
+Then, it is normal for a Didactic Unit to take up, for example, 10 hours, or 10 sessions of one hour each.
 If we want to refine it further, we can set a specific time for each activity or task.

 7.- Materials used in this Teaching Unit

 We need to make a list of resources for this Unit.
 On the one hand, for our teaching activity, noting down our needs, for example, for video projection equipment if it is not usually available in the classroom, or a specific textbook for the teaching staff… And, on the other hand, we will specify the specific needs of the pupils, either provided by the school or by the students.
 For example, they may need documentation that they will obtain from a certain link on the Internet or another tool provided by the school.
 And detail the extent to which these are compulsory or only recommended materials, bibliography or resources.